AhmadAssal/Writer-Recognition/README.md

 OR:
-run it wherever but specify the parent directory of "testcases" using this command python3 main.py your_directory_path
+run it wherever but specify the parent directory of "data" using this command python3 main.py your_directory_path